CellMigrationLab/LabConstrictor/.tools/docs/download_executable.md

 Sorry, but no executable files are available yet.
-For taht, please be sure to upload some notebooks and create a release.
+For that, please upload notebooks and create a release.